abouchard-ds/QA.d/README.md

 * Usefull if you want to practice data wrangling on files;
 * Who knows?
 You could become a millionnaire using your dataset to make financial decisions

-### BIG DATA ETL SIMULATION
+### BIG DATA / INGESTION - ETL SIMULATION
 You can randomly distribute the files between multiple servers and try to recover a full dataset.
 You can try out an ingestion pipeline for benchmarking or an ETL for correctness.
 You can stress test some program (*SPSS, SAS, RapidMiner, Enteprise Miner, Python, R, Octave, Matlab, Orange, Tableau, Excel, Access, bash, Spark, anything*).

+### The "LIGHT option" - 1 BIGFILE
+If getting all the text files is not for you but you only want one massive file (3Gb ++) for your studies/test/project.
+(Random sampling test avg size per file 220K) min 88b max 512k.
+Using the full_us_can.txt stockfile I get 4gb of data (~16,000 individual files and a big file of 3-4gb containing 44,500,000 observations/lines/rows).
+You can increase the amount of files by partitionning them too.

 ### FILES VERSUS IN MEMORY
-You may want to experiment with big data, distributed file systems or parralelization?
+You may want to experiment with big data, distributed file systems or parralelization.
 Then you need a lot of structured, semi-structured, unstructured files.
 This is a good project for you.
+If you also want to optimize algorithms for an inmemory dataset.

 ### STOCKLIST CURATION
-If the data itself if of interest to you, you have the option to configure the stocklist that the program will download with a simple text file.
-If a stock does not exist anymore (mergers, bankruptcy, you downloaded an old list of symbols, etc.) the program can remove the bad entries from your stocklist automatically or you can consult the .stock.error file.
+If the data itself is of interest to you, you have the option to configure (reduce) the stocklist that the program will download with a simple text file.
+If a stock does not exist anymore (mergers, bankruptcy, etc.) the program can remove the bad entries from your stocklist automatically or you can consult the `.stock.error` file.

-### The "LIGHT option" - 1 BIGFILE
-If getting all the text files is not for you but you only want one massive file (3Gb ++) for your studies/test/project.
-(Random sampling test avg size per file 220K) min 88b max 512k.
-Using the full_us_can.txt stockfile I get 4gb of data (~16,000 individual files and a big file of 3-4gb containing 44,500,000 observations/lines/rows).

 ### RESUMABLE
 Downloading all the canadian and american historical stock data since 1996 will take a couple of hours.(random sampling test avg 0.7733 second per stock - approx. 4 hours for 16500 files).
 So if your program crashes or you issue a CTRL-C, you can resume your download later if you activate this parameter.

 ### NON-FEATURE
 My goal is to increase the types, size and number of files generated.
-If you want to be very selective on the dates, type, stocks etc. You can do it after the creation of the dataset or use another tool made for this. (thousands of python and R libraries made for this purpose. not this script)
+If you want to be very selective on the dates, type, stocks etc. You can do it after the creation of the dataset or use another tool made for this. (thousands of python and R libraries are made for this purpose. not this script)

 ## Installation